 The legal framework and specific requirements for selecting permanency goals are delineated in federal and state law.
 See the law for complete language by clicking on the citation.

-- Provide child welfare services to prevent separating children from families, restore them with families, place in adoptive homes, and assure adequate care

-- o § 63.2-319
+• Provide child welfare services to prevent separating children from families, restore them with families, place in adoptive homes, and assure adequate care o § 63.2-319 o§16.1-281

-- Permissible goals in foster care plan

-- o § 63.2-906

-- Child's health and safety paramount concern; plan to return child to birth parents or prior custodians

-- o § 16.1-281